wackersCTF/UIUCTF-2021/jail/baby-python-fixed/readme.md

 ## Solution
 I did not manage to solve this challenge during this ctf and I wasn't able to find a writeup :(.

-This was still an interesting challenge to tackle though!
+This was still an interesting challenge to tackle though (and it got me to cram regex for two days)!